Why Choose CHOP?

 We know that every single member of our team, both those you meet during your child’s care and those who work behind the scenes, has an impact on your experience.
 That is why every CHOP employee puts our patients and families first in everything we do.

-Our physicians are internationally-recognized experts in every pediatric specialty, including cancer, cardiac care, fetal medicine, orthopaedics, neonatology, gastroenterology and urology.
+Our physicians are internationally-recognized experts in every pediatric specialty, including cancer, cardiac care, fetal medicine, orthopaedics, neonatology, diabetes, gastroenterology and urology.
 Children’s Hospital is also consistently recognized as a national leader in the advancement of healthcare for children.
-CHOP has consistently ranked among the top three on U.S. News & World Report’s annual Honor Roll of the nation’s Best Children’s Hospitals.
+U.S. News & World Report named CHOP No. 4 on its 2023-24 Honor Roll of Best Children’s Hospitals in the nation.

 CHOP was also awarded Magnet status by the American Nurses Credentialing Center (ANCC).
 Only about 6 percent of hospitals in the United States have achieved Magnet status.
 Hospitals with Magnet status have lower mortality and morbidity rates, better patient outcomes, and a shorter length of stay.
 Magnet status hospitals also attract higher quality professionals, ensuring the CHOP staff are among the best.